Mice Busters: Fifth Graders Take on the School Garden Crisis

 Mice Busters Take Charge: From Garden Pests to Leadership Lessons

-To guide the group, I proposed some initial ideas for introducing the members, potential solutions for them to vote on, and sharing proposals in the Schoology group.
-One member stepped up, transforming our ideas into an engaging Canva presentation and sharing it with the team—demonstrating leadership and creativity.
+To lead the group, I suggested some initial ideas for introducing the members, potential solutions for voting, and sharing proposals in the Schoology group.
+One member took the initiative and transformed our ideas into an engaging Canva presentation, which she shared with the team, showcasing her leadership and creativity.

 Voting page for the proposed solutions.